Noise Levels in 75041, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 6,739 75041 residents, or 32.2%, live above that level.
 By land area, 33.6% of 75041 is above 55 dBA.

 Average noise levels for 75041 residents, grouped by direction from the center of 75041.
-Eastern 75041 carries the highest population-weighted average; Central 75041 carries the lowest.
-Just 15% of residents in Central 75041 live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern 75041.
+The highest population-weighted average is in southern 75041; the lowest is in central 75041, where just 18% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central 75041